Connect with others who understand.

 Warm Up Your Lungs

-Before you go outdoors when you know it’s going to be cold, warm up your lungs.
+Before you go outdoors when you know it’s going to be cold, warm up your lungs first.
 Do some light exercises to make your heart pump a little faster and more energetically.
-This can be as simple as walking around your house a few times before you go outside.
+Walking around your house a few times before you go outside may help.

 Get Help With Outdoor Tasks

-If you prefer not to ask for help, you may want to offer to pay a local teenager to do your shoveling.
+If you’d rather not ask for help, you may want to offer to pay a local teenager to do your shoveling.
 You can set up a system where they shovel your driveway each time it snows.
-If you would rather avoid going outside, you can arrange to leave money out for them in your mailbox or send them payment electronically.
+If you want to avoid going outside, you can arrange to leave money out for them in your mailbox or send them payment electronically.

-No matter where you are or where you are going, you can plan to stay warm.
-If you’re at home, make sure you have adequate heating, blankets, slippers, a fireplace or additional space heaters, and more.
-If you’re going to be in the car, take blankets, hot water bottles, and plenty of layers of clothing so you can stay comfortable.
+No matter where you live or where you’re going, you can plan to stay warm.
+If you’re at home, make sure you stay warm with heating, blankets, cozy slippers, or other ways to keep comfortable, like a fireplace or space heater if you have them.
+If you’re going to be in the car, take blankets and hot water bottles, and wear plenty of layers of clothing so you can stay comfortable.

 Consider Indoor Air Irritants

 Because staying inside is the best way to stay warm when it’s cold outside, make sure that your indoor air quality is high.
-After all, dry air can irritate your lungs, and dust or allergens in your heating, ventilating, and air condition (HVAC) system can make breathing hard, too.
+After all, dry air can also irritate your lungs, and dust or allergens in your HVAC system can make breathing hard, too.
 You may need to install a humidifier and/or clean your air ducts so you can breathe easier this winter.

 Treat Your Pulmonary Hypertension

-If you aren’t on medication for PH, talk to your doctor about treating it.
-There are many options:
+If you aren’t taking medication for PH, talk to your doctor about your treatment options.
+Some include:

-Do you experience worse PH symptoms when it’s cold outside or with other weather changes?
-How do you manage it?
-Share your experience and tips in the comments below or by posting on myPHteam.
+Are your PH symptoms worse when it’s cold outside or with other weather changes?
+How do you manage them?
+Share your experience and tips in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.